Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 ```
  BOOT dos.img
 ```
-Assuming that your uncompressed DOS 3.0-3.2 image is named dos.img and in your current working directory, it should boot DOS from the disk image.
+Assuming that your uncompressed DOS 3.0-3.2 image is named dos.img and in your current working directory, it should boot DOS from the diskette image.

 <img src="images/MS-DOS:PC-DOS_3.2_BOOT.png" width="640" height="400"><br>
 These early DOS versions did not have an installer, so the preparation and installation is a manual process.
-You need to start with creating partitions.
+You need to start with creating a DOS partition.

 Run ``FDISK`` and select option 1 to create a new DOS partition, and confirm you want to use the entire fixed disk for DOS.